 All organizations must complete the membership recruitment or intake packet by the deadline designated by OFSL.
 Failure to adhere to the deadline and submit a packet could result in the halt of recruitment/intake processes.

-NPHC and MGC Membership Intake Electronic Packet

-IFC/PHA New Member Education Outline

-MGC/NPHC Membership Intake Outline

-PHA Membership Recruitment Packet

 The Non-Hazing Compliance Form must be signed by all chapter members and potential new members.